KennyPeanuts/sediment_priming/lab_notebook/analysis/CN_analysis.md

 * Modified:

+  * 22 Feb 2018 - KF - added test of the change in percent C and N

 ### Description

 These analyses are to evaluate the CN of the leaves in the sediment priming experiment.
 Details on the experimental set-up and execution can be found: [https://github.com/KennyPeanuts/sediment_priming/blob/master/lab_notebook/lab_notes/Notes_on_set_up.md](https://github.com/KennyPeanuts/sediment_priming/blob/master/lab_notebook/lab_notes/Notes_on_set_up.md) & [https://github.com/KennyPeanuts/sediment_priming/blob/master/lab_notebook/lab_notes/Notes_on_breakdown.md](https://github.com/KennyPeanuts/sediment_priming/blob/master/lab_notebook/lab_notes/Notes_on_breakdown.md)